skjdghsdjgsdj/noisy-gif-player/README.md

 * Forces the resolution to exactly 240x135, which is the native resolution of the screen.
 GIFs are letterboxed or pillarboxed as necessary to keep the aspect ratio and to match this resolution.
 * Forces a specific color palette
 * Outputs a WAV file at 16 KHz mono

+You can pass `--start` and/or `--end` arguments to the conversion script with timecodes to crop a video to a certain timespan if you don't want to convert the entire thing.

 ## Known issues